rosemarychiwuzie/SUPERSTORE-PROFIT-ANALYSIS/README.md

 I sought to answer some questions which are:
 -Bottom 10 cities generating the lowest profit
-- Top 10 cities generating the highest profit
--Product (category) with the most sales
+- Top 10 cities generating the highest profit -Products (category) with the most sales
 -Profit variation by segment
 -Sales frequency by regions
 -Products with the most profit